 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Seattle is $6,500 per month, which is around 23% higher than the Washington average of $5,285.
-And if compared to the national monthly average of $4,000, Seattle residential care home cost is 63% higher.
+And as compared to the national monthly average of $4,000, Seattle Assisted Living cost is 63% higher.

 Assisted Living rates in Seattle and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Seattle in terms of distance is Seahurst, where the cost is $6,500, similar to the Seattle average monthly assisted living cost.
+The nearest city to Seattle in terms of distance is Seahurst, where Assisted Living costs around $6,500 per month, The cost is similar to the monthly median Assisted Living in Seattle.
 Seniors in Mill Creek pay an average of $6,500 per month, which is similar to per month what their peers pay in Seattle.

 Apart from assisted living, seniors have multiple care options in Seattle.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Seattle could be the better choice than Seattle assisted living care.

 Assisted living communities in Seattle are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Seattle and lower than more intense medical care options through Seattle nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Seattle and lower than more intense medical care options through Seattle nursing home and memory care facilities in Seattle.

 Senior living options with different levels of care available in Seattle are: